Explore Australia’s island state, home to magnificent landscapes and an intriguing past

 Stay: Henry Jones Art Hotel, Hobart (Deluxe)

-After breakfast, return your car to the airport and board your return flight to London.
+After breakfast, return your car to the airport and board your return flight to London, arriving on day 10.

 Any element of this itinerary can be adjusted to suit your needs.
 Just contact us to find out more.